Project background

 Painting a double unbroken centreline on Sibbick Street at the intersection with Hampden Road would prevent unsafe vehicle manoeuvres and clearly define traffic travel paths.
 These measures would enhance visibility, reduce confusion, and help minimise the risk of collisions.

-How to provide feedback
+How we collected feedback

-Feedback closes 21 July 2025
+Feedback closed Monday, 21 July 2025.